Psiphon-Labs/psiphon-tunnel-core/MobileLibrary/Android/SampleApps/TunneledWebView/README.md

 Caveats
 --------------------------------------------------------------------------------

+### i18n API Leaks Timezone

+The Internationalization API (i18n) provides websites, though a JavaScript API, with access to the timezone used by the user's browser (in this case WebView).
+This does not reveal the precise location of the user, but can be accurate enough to identify the city in which the user is located.

+The i18n API cannot be disabled without disabling JavaScript.

 ### Untunneled WebRTC

 WebRTC requests do not use the configured proxy settings of a WebView.
 JavaScript must be disabled in a WebView to